Pierre-Lannoy/wp-mailarchiver/README.md

 See [WordPress directory page](https://wordpress.org/plugins/mailarchiver/) or [official website](https://perfops.one/mailarchiver).

+> 🎁 Give this plugin a drive test on a free dummy site: [One-Click Test!](https://tastewp.com/new/?pre-installed-plugin-slug=mailarchiver)

 __MailArchiver__ is a tool that allows you to:

 * catch emails sent by WordPress itself or plugins;